I have a very sweet dog that I want to use as a therapy animal. What do I need to consider or do before I bring her to work with me?

 Further, it is important to consider safety issues, because even well-trained animals may act in unpredictable ways if they perceive a threat or become frightened.
 Strong bite inhibition and socialization with humans and other animals is a prerequisite to considering an animal for a role in a clinical setting.
 It is also important to consider the impact on your animal.
 Not all animals are suited to be therapy animals, and it is important to ensure that your pet has the appropriate temperament and training before using it as a therapy animal.
 Organizations and programs such as Therapy Dogs International, Delta Society Pet Partners, and the American Kennel Club Canine Good Citizen program are good places to start to get information and training for your pet.

-In addition, if your pet is suitable for use as a therapy animal, remember to consider your pet welfare and comfort during its “workday.”
-Your pet should have a place to go to get away from “work” as needed, adequate time for sleep and play breaks, and lots of praise and attention throughout the day.
+In addition, if your pet is suitable for use as a therapy animal, remember to consider your pet's welfare and comfort during its “workday.”
+Your pet should have a place to go to get away from “work” as needed, adequate time for sleep and play breaks, access to food and water, and lots of praise and attention throughout the day.
 There are also practical considerations such as possible restrictions on pets in your office lease and the need for adequate liability insurance to deal with potential damage or injury caused by your pet.

 In contrast, therapy animals may also be highly trained, but are often used to provide support and comfort to people other than their handlers.
 This may be accomplished through visits to hospitals, nursing homes, schools, or other places where emotional support from a therapy animal may be useful and appreciated.
 Therapy animals are generally what psychologists are thinking of when they consider having an animal be part of their mental health practice.
 These animals are trained to socialize and interact with people around them, unlike service animals which focus solely on the needs of their handlers.
 In addition, therapy animals do not necessarily work with people who have a disability, while service animals are defined as only working with people with disabilities.
 Although therapy animals are trained and may meet certification standards for the organizations within which they are working, these animals are NOT considered service animals and are NOT offered protections under the ADA.
 The handlers or owners of therapy animals do not have rights under the ADA to permit their animals to accompany them in public places, although some states have passed related legislation.